What Does a Biostatistician Do?

 Responsibilities

-- 3+ years’ experience preferred leading late-phase studies • Modeling experiences such as Mixed Models, Cox Models, Kaplan, Mier Estimates, and Poison Modeling would be a plus·
+- 3+ years’ experience preferred, leading late-phase studies • Modeling experiences such as Mixed Models, Cox Models, Kaplan, Mier Estimates, and Poisson Modeling would be a plus·

 - Responsible for protocol development, including study design, sample size calculation, randomization, and statistical analysis plan for assigned studies.

-- Provide statistical oversight to studies and assure adequate quality and consistency with project requirements.
+- Provide statistical oversight to studies and ensure adequate quality and consistency with project requirements.

 - Responsible for assuring that data for statistical analyses are complete, accurate, and consistent.